schmelling/reciprocal_BLAST/notebooks/README.md

 ## Minimal Tool Set for a Prokaryotic Circadian Clock

 This folder contains code for the data generation, processing, and analysis of the work "Minimal Tool Set for a Prokaryotic Circadian Clock" on [bioRxiv]().
 The code is stored in jupyter notebooks and contains mostly python code.
 The sections for working on the command line are also included in the notebook und highlighted.

-This repository contains all my IPython notebooks that I used for my analysis during my master thesis.
-The notebooks include the code to get, preprocess, and analyze the data and prepare the graphics.

 The raw and preprocessed data is available on [FigShare]().